B1 · Intermediate Chapter 33

 frontend.learn_grammar.from_rule: Causative Usage

-Correct the mistake in this sentence.
+Fix the error in the sentence.

 Find and fix the mistake: